-The City continued negotiations with the Town of Collierville, City of Millington and City of Lakeland concerning the draft IJAs.
+The City executed the IJA with the Town of Collierville on May 21, 2020.
+The City continued negotiations with the City of Millington and City of Lakeland concerning the draft IJAs.
 Also, the City continued discussions with the Horn Lake Creek Basin Sewer District ("Sewer District") and the Mississippi Department of Environmental Quality ("MDEQ") regarding the draft IJA provided for the Sewer District and MDEQ's review.
-The City participated in a conference call with TDEC, MDEQ, EPA, and the Horn Lake Creek Basin Sewer District on October 16, 2019 to discuss the draft IJA within the context of pretreatment issues.
+The City participated in a conference call with TDEC, MDEQ, EPA, and the Sewer District on October 16, 2019 to discuss the draft IJA within the context of pretreatment issues.
 The City and MDEQ agreed to further analyze certain pretreatment matters raised during the call and to consider addressing pretreatment issues within a separate Memorandum of Agreement.
-The City of Memphis and Horn Lake Sewer District filed separate declaratory judgment actions against each other in federal court in Tennessee and Mississippi, respectively, with regard to the non-renewal of the existing sewer service agreements entered into between the parties and set to naturally expire in 2023.
-The parties have agreed to table discussions concerning the remaining issues addressed within the draft IJA.
+The City of Memphis and Sewer District filed separate declaratory judgment actions against each other in federal court in Tennessee and Mississippi, respectively, with regard to the non-renewal of the existing sewer service agreements entered into between the parties and set to naturally expire in 2023.
+The parties agreed to table discussions concerning the remaining issues addressed within the draft IJA pending conclusion of the existing litigation which has been restricted to Tennessee federal court based on dismissal of the action filed by the Sewer District in Mississippi federal court.